bchilton9/wings-cert-copy-from-npm/README.md

 ___

+## 📁 Required Wings config paths

-## Wings must be configured to use the following paths or the paths in the script changed:
+Wings must be configured to use the following paths (or modify them in the script):

 SSL Certificate:
 /etc/pterodactyl/certs/fullchain.pem